-I am a qualified Integrative Counsellor based in Blackburn, Lancashire, and online.
-I am a registered member of the British Association of Counselling and Psychotherapy (MBACP).
+I am a qualified Integrative Counsellor and a registered member of the British Association of Counselling and Psychotherapy (MBACP).
 I adhere to their values, morals and code of ethics.

 My training over 4-year period has been in Person Centred Therapy, Cognitive Behavioural Therapy (CBT), Motivational Interviewing, Neuro-Linguistic Programming (NLP), Solution Focused Theory, Brief Therapy and Brief Therapy with Children and Young People.
 I hold a BA in Counselling and I have been practising Counselling since September 2016.